solana-labs/solana/docs/src/validator/best-practices/operations.md

 After you have successfully gotten a [validator running on testnet](../get-started/setup-a-validator.md) (or another cluster of your choice), you will want to become familiar with how to operate your validator on a day-to-day basis.
 During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Solana validator software and operating system packages), and managing your stake account and identity account.

 All of these skills are critical to practice.
-You do **NOT** want to accidentally cause a prolonged outage of your validator when it is running on mainnet.
+Maximizing your validator uptime is an important part of being a good operator.

+## Educational Workshops

+The Solana validator community holds regular educational workshops.
+You can watch past workshops through the [solana validator educational workshops playlist](https://www.youtube.com/watch?v=86zySQ5vGW8&list=PLilwLeBwGuK6jKrmn7KOkxRxS9tvbRa5p).

 ## Help with the validator command line

-From within the Solana CLI, you can always execute the `solana-validator` command with the `--help` flag to get a better understanding of each command you may need to run.
+From within the Solana CLI, you can execute the `solana-validator` command with the `--help` flag to get a better understanding of the flags and sub commands available.

 ```
 solana-validator --help